Pharmaceutical Distribution Business

 • Expansion of the specialty drug market

-• Spread of digital technologies in the medical and nursing care fields
+• Spread of digital technologies in the medical and nursing care field

-• Promotion of community-based healthcare collaboration and healthcare collaboration and comprehensive community care systems
+• Promotion of community-based healthcare collaboration and comprehensive community care systems

 Risks